Newport Beach Wedding Venue

 Special Events, Parties

-Catering: provided or BYO with approval
+Catering: in-house or BYO with approval

 Kitchen Facilities: full galley